iyobo/amala/README.md

     @version('1')
     async simpleGetV1() {
         // GET /api/v1/foo/hello... only!
-        // This is a versioned endpoint handler, so it will only handle a specific version of a particular route.
+        // This is a versioned endpoint handler, so it will only handle a specific version of a
+        // particular route.
+        // Also, because v1 was specified with a warning message, there will be a 'Deprecated' header with that message.

         return 'world v1';